Kristen Obermeyer Rodriguez, Ed.S., BCBA

 B. A. -- Auburn University

-Bonnie holds a Bachelor's Degree in psychology from Auburn University.
+Bonnie holds a Bachelor's Degree in psychology from Auburn University and a Masters degree from Arizona State University.
 Her experience in ABA includes providing one-on-one therapy for children, adolescents, and young adults across clinical, residential, school and in-home settings.
 She has also provided ABA training to employees and family members for individuals on the autism spectrum.
 Prior to joining Behavior Changes, Bonnie worked as a supervisor at an autism center, serving individuals with developmental, and intellectual disabilities.
 Bonnie is also a certified PEERS instructor.
-Bonnie is currently enrolled in the behavior analysis program at ASU.